When buying car insurance, it is typically recommended that you buy liability coverage limits equivalent to your approximate net worth.

-Scroll through the table below to find the cost of car insurance in your state or use the form to find a cheaper quote for auto insurance:
+Scroll through the table below to find the typical cost of car insurance coverage in your state, or use the form to find a cheaper auto insurance quote:

-We looked at data from CarInsurance.com and a handful of states' Departments of Insurance data and saw that annual premiums are on the rise in most US states.
-The average cost of insurance for automobile owners has generally risen, Arkansas, Georgia, North Carolina, and Virginia being the exceptions.
-These quotes for car insurance in select states in the US will give you a good estimate for the annual average cost of car insurance.
+We looked at data from states' Departments of Insurance and saw that annual premiums are on the rise in most U.S. states.
+The average cost of car insurance coverage for automobile owners has generally risen, with Arkansas, Georgia, North Carolina and Virginia being the exceptions.
+These quotes for car insurance coverage in select states will give you a good estimate for the annual average cost of car insurance.

-Is the minimum liability coverage in a standard auto policy enough?
+Is the minimum liability coverage limit in a standard auto policy enough?

-The minimum coverage required by law varies depending on the state you live in.
+The minimum auto insurance coverage limit required by law varies depending on the state you live in.
 It’s not necessarily the amount of liability coverage you should carry, however.
-The overall cost of an accident can exceed the liability limits on a driver’s policy.
-When that happens, the driver’s personal assets are exposed, and can be seized in a lawsuit to pay for the rest of the claim, especially if your net worth exceeds the damages claimed.
+The overall cost of an accident can exceed the liability coverage limits on a driver’s policy.
+When that happens, the driver’s personal assets are exposed and can be seized in a lawsuit to pay for the rest of the claim, especially if your net worth exceeds the damages claimed.

-Patti Clement, First Vice President of HUB International in New York, offered the following car insurance coverage advice: "Make sure that you purchase the appropriate liability coverage, not the minimum available.
-If there is an accident, and you have split limits and do not have good coverage, you will be out of pocket, whatever the damages are, over and above those limits for bodily injury and property damage."
+Patti Clement, first vice president of HUB International in New York, offered the following car insurance coverage advice: "Make sure that you purchase the appropriate liability coverage, not the minimum available.
+If there is an accident and you have split limits and do not have good coverage, you will be out of pocket, whatever the damages are, over and above those limits for bodily injury and property damage."

 How much liability coverage do I need on my car insurance policy?

-Is there additional room in your budget to accommodate more coverage?
-It is rather impossible to foresee what accidents may happen, and how much exposure you'll have.
-It is however, straightforward to cap that exposure at the total value of your assets with some room for growth.
-Tally the value of your house, automobiles, investments, retirement accounts, banking accounts, and other property with a buffer.
+Is there additional room in your budget to accommodate more car insurance coverage?
+It's impossible to foresee what accidents may happen and how much risk you'll be exposed to.
+It is, however, straightforward to cap that exposure at the total value of your approximate net worth, which serves as a benchmark for good car insurance coverage.

 |District of Columbia||$25,000/50,000/10,000|

-To illustrate the concept of sufficient liability coverage, let’s use a hypothetical example of an accident in New Jersey.
-The minimum liability coverage in the Garden State is 15/30/5: $15,000 per person for bodily injury, $30,000 max payout for injury costs to others in the accident and $5,000 of payout for property damaged by the accident.
+To illustrate the concept of adequate or recommended liability auto insurance coverage, let’s use a hypothetical example of an accident in New Jersey.
+The minimum liability car insurance coverage limit in the Garden State is 15/30/5: $15,000 per person for bodily injury, $30,000 max payout for injury costs to others in the accident and $5,000 of payout for property damaged by the accident.

-Let’s say a driver crashes into another vehicle with two passengers on a busy intersection.
+Let’s say you crash into another vehicle with a driver and passenger on board.
 The driver and passenger in the second car are seriously injured, and their car is heavily damaged.
 Both the driver and passenger will submit third party claims for:

-Your insurer pays the maximum out under your standard car insurance policy.
-In the case of your 15/30/5 coverage, your insurer will pay $15,000 in bodily injury liability for the driver, $10,000 for the passenger’s medical expenses, and $5,000 under the property damage portion of your policy.
-The excess costs not covered by your policy are:
+Your insurer will pay out the maximum coverage limit under your standard car insurance policy.
+In the case of your 15/30/5 coverage, your insurer will pay $15,000 in bodily injury liability for the driver, $10,000 in bodily injury for the passenger and $5,000 in property damage liability.
+The excess costs not covered by your auto insurance policy are: